Sign up for our newsletter to get the latest news about minorities and indigenous peoples from around the world.

 Human Rights Council – 46th Session

-Interactive Dialogue with the Special Rapporteur on the rights of persons with disabilities, Mr. Gerard Quinn – item 3
+Interactive Dialogue with the Special Rapporteur on freedom of religion or belief – item 3

 I thank you.